CONTACT CMW GLOBAL

 Reverse Engineering and Dimensional Restoration

-When original equipment manufacturer documentation is unavailable or equipment has been modified over years of service, reverse engineering provides the foundation for accurate restoration.
-Advanced 3D laser scanning captures complete component geometry with micron-level accuracy.
-Point cloud data converts to parametric CAD models that enable precision manufacturing of replacement parts.
+When original equipment manufacturer documentation proves unavailable or equipment has been modified over years of service, reverse engineering provides the foundation for accurate component restoration.
+This becomes particularly critical for obsolete equipment where OEM support no longer exists.

 Precision Machining and Surface Restoration

-Precision machining restores dimensional accuracy and surface finish essential for proper equipment function.
+Precision machining restores dimensional accuracy and surface finish essential for proper mechanical function.
 Shaft journals worn by bearing friction require remachining to restore proper diameter and surface finish.
 Bearing housing bores that have experienced fretting corrosion need precise boring to restore interference fit specifications.
-Pump impeller wear rings demand careful machining to reestablish proper clearances for hydraulic efficiency.
+Pump impeller wear rings demand careful machining to reestablish proper clearances.

 Weld Repair and Build-Up Processes